-North Bay’s new community and recreation centre is currently in the design stage.
-Preliminary drawings and conceptual renderings for the facility, featuring dual-pad ice surfaces and other amenities, have been completed.
+North Bay’s new community and recreation centre is now fully designed and ready to be tendered.
+Geotechnical engineering and detailed drawings, for the facility, featuring dual-pad ice surfaces and other amenities, are complete.

 Reconstruction of Cassells Street between King Street and Highway 11/17.

 Advisory Bike Lanes have been added to Memorial Drive.
 This project was identified in the Active Transportation Master Plan (ATMP) as a Pilot Project to create awareness and serve as an education tool about cycling infrastructure.

 This multi-use pathway will run from Gormanville Road along Main Street West and Memorial Drive to the end of the existing Kate Pace Way, connecting the north and south ends of North Bay.